CHILD's Main Building on its campus in Renton

-Our Mission: To provide innovative school programs, therapies and training that promote social, emotional and academic development for children with special needs.
+Our Mission: To provide innovative school programs, therapies and training that promote social, emotional and academic development for children with significant learning and behavioral challenges.

-Our Vision: creating a world in which every child succeeds.
+Our Vision: We envision a world in which every child succeeds.

 CHILD is a three-component 501(c)(3) nonprofit organization that provides:

 - Pediatric therapy services (Speech, Occupational Therapy and School Counseling) for students enrolled at CHILD (determined by their IEP); and

 - Support and training for parents and professionals.